gillianassi/Portfolio/src/markdown/projects/MetroAwakening.md

              <ul class="list-disc marker:text-gPrimaryColor pl-10">
                 <li>Participate in peer reviews of designs and code</li>
                 <li>Cross-team communication and collaboration</li>
-                <li>Presenting new technologies and concept to other disciplines in the studio</li>
+                <li>Presenting new technologies and concepts to other disciplines in the studio</li>
                 <li>In-Editor (automatic) guideline checking & enforcement</li>
             </ul>
         </div>